sunpy/sunpy/docs/tutorial/maps.rst

     import astropy.units as u
     my_map = sunpy.map.Map(sunpy.data.sample.AIA_171_IMAGE)

-In the :ref:`creating-maps` section, you learned how to generate a quicklook summary of a Map.
+In the :ref:`sunpy-tutorial-map-creating-maps` section, you learned how to generate a quicklook summary of a Map.
 However, the Map object also has a :meth:`~sunpy.map.GenericMap.plot` method that allows for more fine-grained control over how the Map is visualized and is especially useful for generating publication-quality plots.
 In this section of the tutorial, you will learn how to build up an increasingly detailed visualization of a Map, including adjusting the colormap and normalization and and overlaying coordinates and contours.